anthonyk1225/anthonyk1225.github.io/_posts/2020-08-02-form-building-with-recursion.md

   </p>

   <p>
     If you compared the snippet to the output, you can see that anytime you want to swtich the way the inputs are stacked, you wrap it in a fresh array.
-Everytime you do this it switches the direction from <code>row</code> to <code>column</code>.
+Everytime you do this it switches the direction from <code>row</code> to <code>column</code> and vice versa.
   </p>

   <h2>The Code</h2>